dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * ScanPolicy set to `0` to show all drives
 * Have the proper firmware drivers such as ApfsDriverLoader and HfsPlus
-* Enable `AvoidHighAlloc` if you're running a network recovery install

 ## Black screen after picker